 2023: A fourth geothermal well field is completed in the Joyce Lot.

-2023: Fourteen new EV chargers are scheduled to be installed across campus parking lots to support the growing number of EV campus commuters and visitors.
+2023: Additional EV chargers are installed across campus parking lots to support the growing number of EV campus commuters and visitors.

-2023: University announces new on-campus solar array installation to begin, which will reduce emissions by up to 700 tons annually.
+2024: University announces new on-campus solar array installation begins.
+The project will reduce emissions by up to 700 tons of carbon annually—the equivalent of avoiding 777,570 pounds of coal being burned.

 2024: Notre Dame's fifth geothermal well installation begins in the southeast district of campus near Jordan Hall of Science, and construction of the Southeast Geothermal Plant for campus commences.